srivatsa2/web-bot/README.md

      'After giving the result of covid-19 updates then bot send a message like: If you want another corona updates enter the "country countryname" or enter back'

+   *Firstly we have done webpage for my bot as below:

    *Submiting git-hub link(WEBSITE):https://github.com/srivatsa2/ML2021-WEEK2

    *YouTube link (DEMO VIDEO on WEBSITE): https://youtu.be/MS3jkQDWbGQ

+   *After getting time we done web BOT as below:

    *SUBMITTING REPL.IT LINK(BOT):https://repl.it/@SrivatsaSrighak/Webbot-2#index.html